FreddyBI/micropython/README.md

 # micropython
 Micropython files

+draw3D: is a demo rotate 3d data and project as 2d on oled ssd1306 128x64

-shell is a mini shell for all micropython boards.
+shell: is a mini shell for all micropython boards.
 Tool to use with REPL.